 Public Bus from/to Hong Kong West Kowloon

-Taxi stands are available on the ground floor, B1 and B2 floors.
+Taxi stands are available in the pick-up area on the B2 floor, and the drop-off area on the B1 ground floor.
 The local taxi service is of comparatively good quality and can take you to Tsim Sha Tsui within two minutes.

 Kowloon West to/from Hong Kong International Airport